sherrylzy/SCAN/README.md

 ![image.png](image%201.png)

-## 1.3 visualization
+## 1.3 Visualisation

-### 1.3.1 Over different approach
+### 1.3.1 Over different approaches

-t-SNE visualizations of extracted features from the bearing test data under 8% label noise are presented to compare the representation quality of AE-AAD, MobileNetV2, AADCL, CLF-AIAD, and our proposed SCAN as shown in below figures.
+t-SNE visualisations of extracted features from the bearing test data under 8% label noise are presented to compare the representation quality of AE-AAD, MobileNetV2, AADCL, CLF-AIAD, and our proposed SCAN, as shown in the figures below.
 The proposed SCAN produces more distinct features, indicating its superior ability to capture latent representations under noisy data conditions.

 ![image.png](image%202.png)